scottluskcis/csv-merge/README.md

 - **columns**: Array of column names in the desired output order
 - **columnsToRemove** (optional): Array of column names to completely remove from all input files
+- **duplicateCheckColumns** (optional): Array of column names to check for duplicate values after merging

 #### Column Validation and Warnings